All Episodes

 Went out of his way to do anything he could for anybody.

-And there are a lot of people are gonna miss him terribly.
+And there are a lot of people who are going to miss him terribly.

-Everybody that knew him is gonna miss him terribly.
+Everybody that knew him is going to miss him terribly.

-And I just I had to mention this to you out of all of our love for Vince and our respect for him and his meaning to all of us in our lives, and what he added to it to them.
+And I had to mention this to you out of all of our love for Vince and our respect for him and his meaning to all of us in our lives, what he added to it, to them.

-So if you haven't familiarized yourself with uh with Vince and his work, there's 17 Vince Flynn novels, and the vast majority of them have reached the top of the New York Times bestseller list, and for a reason.
+So if you haven't familiarized yourself with Vince and his work, there's 17 Vince Flynn novels, and the vast majority of them have reached the top of the New York Times bestseller list and for a reason.

-It's the kind of guy you wish your preacher was, the kind of guy what whoever, I mean, it would just if every person in a neighborhood was like Vince Flynn, you'd live in the greatest place in the in the country.
+It's the kind of guy you wish your preacher was, the kind of guy, whoever, I mean, it would just, if every person in a neighborhood was like Vince Flynn, you'd live in the greatest place in the country.

 And those of us who were fortunate enough to count him as a friend are able to say that with absolute truth and pride.